Teleost: Economic importance

 Teleosts are economically important in different ways.
 They are captured for food around the world.
 A small number of species such as herring, cod, pollock, anchovy, tuna and mackerel provide people with millions of tons of food per year, while many other species are fished in smaller amounts.
 They provide a large proportion of the fish caught for sport.
 Commercial and recreational fishing together provide millions of people with employment.

-A small number of productive species including carp, salmon, tilapia and catfish are farmed commercially, producing millions of tons of protein-rich food per year.
-The UN's Food and Agriculture Organization expects production to increase sharply so that by 2030, perhaps sixty-two percent of food fish will be farmed.
+A small number of productive species including carp, salmon, tilapia and catfish are farmed commercially, producing millions of tons of protein-rich food per year. in 2016 the UN's Food and Agriculture Organization expected production to increase sharply so that by 2030, perhaps sixty-two percent of food fish would be farmed.

-Fish are consumed fresh, or may be preserved by traditional methods, which include combinations of drying, smoking, and salting, or fermentation.
-Modern methods of preservation include freezing, freeze-drying, and heat processing (as in canning).
+Fish are consumed fresh, or may be preserved by traditional methods, which include combinations of drying, smoking, and salting, fermentation, and pickling in vinegar.
+Modern methods of preservation include freezing, freeze-drying, and heat processing (such as in the canning process).
 Frozen fish products include breaded or battered fillets, fish fingers and fishcakes.
 Fish meal is used as a food supplement for farmed fish and for livestock.
 Fish oils are made either from fish liver, especially rich in vitamins A and D, or from the bodies of oily fish such as sardine and herring, and used as food supplements and to treat vitamin deficiencies.

 Some smaller and more colourful species serve as aquarium specimens and pets.
 Sea wolves are used in the leather industry.
 Isinglass is made from thread fish and drum fish.